-Something has always troubled me about art openings and decided over 20 years ago it was just not worth the effort to attend them.
+Something has always troubled me about art openings and decided years ago it was just not worth the effort to attend them.
 However, last night I drove two hours to attend several art gallery openings, something I have not done in over 25 years.

 I was looking forward to it because arrangements had been made to meet my undergraduate college art professor there, and was sure I would run into some of the artist’s I used to exhibit with.
 I was not disappointed as I was able to reconnect with old friends.